QuantEcon/lecture-python-intro/in-work/networks.md

     e = \frac{1}{r(A)} A e.
 $$

+In other words, $e$ is the dominant eigenvector of $A$ (the eigenvector of the largest eigenvalue --- see the discussion of the Perron-Frobenius theorem in [TODO link to Maanasee's lecture on eigenvalues]

-To better understand this, we write out the full expression for some element $e_i$
+To better understand [TODO eq:ev_central], we write out the full expression for some element $e_i$

 %
 \begin{equation}\label{eq:eicen}